Paraplouis/mysql-elasticsearch/README.md

 ## Wildcard table

-go-mysql-elasticsearch only allows you determind which table to be synced, but sometimes, if you split a big table into multi sub tables, like 1024, table_0000, table_0001, ... table_1023, it is very hard to write rules for every table.
+mysql-elasticsearch only allows you determind which table to be synced, but sometimes, if you split a big table into multi sub tables, like 1024, table_0000, table_0001, ... table_1023, it is very hard to write rules for every table.

-go-mysql-elasticserach supports using wildcard table, e.g:
+mysql-elasticsearch supports using wildcard table, e.g:

 ```
 [[source]]